dmitrijsk/node2vec/README.md

 ### Introduction

-We are sometimes interested in identifying homogenuous group of nodes in a network.
+We are sometimes interested in identifying homogeneous groups of nodes in a network.
-However, homegeneity can be defined in various ways.
+However, homogeneity can be defined in various ways.
 According to [1], node2vec can compute embeddings of nodes with emphasis on either **homophily** or **structural equivalence**.
 This is illustrated in a figure below from [1]: